hjcday/KQi-300-X-P-Firmware/README.md

 KQi 300p motor controller upgrades are not yet available for capturing.
 If you have a 300p and are notified in the app that there is a firmware update available, do not install it - raise an issue here and instructions will be provided so we can capture it.

+Some users have reported that installing the 300x firmware on a 300p has allowed them to reach full speeds, however if the scooter is set to maximum accelleration, then an error code is thrown.
+By setting the accelleration lower this error can be avoided.
+It should be noted that there is currently no way to revert a 300p back to its true firmware, therefore should anything fail on your 300p, you likely will not be able to make a warranty claim as the 300x firmware will be evident.

 ## Kqi 300X

 ### DE: